 Public Cyberbully

 There is the public cyberbully – the big company CEOs who today are going after half of the American population including a past President of the United States.
 These are public bullies who feel they have the right to take away our first amendment right of free speech because others have a different viewpoint.
+Public cyberbullying can also involve serious offenses like identity theft, where someone’s personal information is stolen and used to harass or intimidate individuals online.
 Use your voice and take a stand.
 Don’t be afraid.
 Remember, bullies are afraid.

 Private Cyberbully

 There are private cyberbullies, too, that target you by phone, text, and email.
+Repeated unwanted messages or contact from these individuals can constitute harassment, which should be taken seriously and documented.
 Change your phone numbers and your passwords.

 Child Bullying

 Childhood bullying is rampant.
-Observe your child or grandchild’s actions.
+If a kid is being bullied, it’s important to observe your child or grandchild’s actions.
 Encourage them to talk if you notice a change in their behavior.
 Be a good listener.
 If they are being bullied, tell them it’s okay to feel scared, angry, and sad.
 Explain that the person bullying them is wrong.
+Advise them to report bullying to a teacher or other school authority, and always tell a trusted adult, such as a parent, guidance counselor, or school psychologist, about what is happening.
+If the kid is in immediate danger of physical harm, seek help from a trusted adult or teacher right away.
 Find out what is happening by contacting their school.

 The best way (in my opinion) to help your child or grandchild is to show them a way to feel good about themselves.
 If they are athletic, put them in a sport they love.
 And if they are artistic, sign them up for an art, music, or dance class and encourage them to take their activity seriously.